dballif/CTF_WriteUps/Huntress2023.md

 So then I tried right clicking on it quickly, hoping I could get the page source.
 But that didn't work either.

 So finally I inspected the main page source to see what it was doing.
 When the button was clicked, it would call a JS function that would open `"./capture_the_flag.html"`.
 So, I navigated to that website manually where was a big green square where the flag should have been.
 But it wasn't there, so I viewed that page source too and found the flag hidden under a bunch of blank lines.

+### VeeBeeEeee
+>**Prompt:** While investigating a host, we found this strange file attached to a scheduled task.
+It was invoked with wscript or something... can you find a flag?
+NOTE, this challenge is based off of a real malware sample.
+We have done our best to "defang" the code, but out of abudance of caution it is strongly encouraged you only analyze this inside of a virtual environment separate from any production devices.

+Anothe malware challenge, this time it is using something called wscript.
+I'm not super well versed in windows tools, so I didn't know what this was right away.
+I looked it up though and it appears just to be a tool to run different kinds of scripts.

+I opened up the file to see if I could see anything.
+It's looking pretty encrypted or something.
+However, I did notice there are two cases of ==, one at the start and one at the end.
+Each with some characters before or after.
+Maybe some kind of tag or id.
+I don't know yet.
+I kept looking around and found that these tags were indicators that it is an endoed vbs script (aka .vbe).
+I looked online and found (John Hammond's decoder)[https://github.com/JohnHammond/vbe-decoder.git].

+Using this converted it to mostly readable.
+There were a few strings and characters I had to clean up.

+First I found and replaced all instances of `''''''''''''''''al37ysoeopm'al37ysoeopm` with nothing.
+That made it a lot easier on the eyes.
+Then I found and repalced all instance of ampersand(`&`) with nothing.
+This made the variables readable.

+Then I just had to combine multiple variables to see what the script was doing.
+I didn't immediately notice a flag or any base64 encoded text, but I did see a `InvokeWebRequest` that was grabbing a file from Pastebin.
+So I followed the Pastebin link and found the flag.

+### Baking
+>**Prompt:** Do you know how to make cookies?
+How about HTTP flavored?

+When I visited the website that came along with this challenge, it brought me to a giant oven with various recipe buttons I could press.
+When I clicked them, it would set the time.
+According to the page source, this time was based in some way off the current time.

+The last recipe, `magic cookies` seemed suspicious in thre parts.
+1. It was called magic cookies instead of just cookies
+2. The timer would set to 119 hours which seemed very unreasonable
+3. The prompt calls out cookies

+I couldn't find a way to edit this time initially, until I realized the prompt was pushing me towards looking at the cookies.

+I opened `Chrome Dev Tools > Application > Storage > Cookies` and sure enough there was a cookie there containing three fields.

+The first and third I did not recognize, but the second was called `in-oven` and contained this base64 encoded string: `eyJyZWNpcGUiOiAiTWFnaWMgQ29va2llcyIsICJ0aW1lIjogIjEwLzExLzIwMjMsIDAxMzoxMzowMCJ9==`

+When I decoded this, it became `{"recipe": "Magic Cookies", "time": "10/11/2023, 013:13:00"}`.

+So it appears this cookie was telling me how long my oven had left to bake those magic cookies.
+I edited this field to be ten days ago so that the timer would expire, re-encoded the value, put it into the cookie and refreshed my page.
+A popup with the flag appeared.

+**Note:** I tested afterwards to see if I had to use "Magic Cookiess" and this is the case.
+The others will display a popup, but there will be no flag.